 3) Get informed and watch your indecision disappear - I often say that the biggest fear for people is the fear of the unknown.
 This can certainly be applied to a home purchase.
 Home buyers ask 'what if' questions the most during the condition removal phase.
 The reality is that home ownership is imperfect and there will inevitably be a few hiccups along the way.
 The key is to have as much information as possible in order for you to decide whether you want to take on the risk associated with your possible new home.
 This is primarily in satisfying home inspection and condo documents conditions.
 NOTE: I always suggest that the best way to help influence some of the issues you may see with condo documents is to join the condo board ASAP and contribute to your investment by helping making the right decisions.

+One thing that I hear from buyers is that they 'feel bad' about disappointing a seller when they choose not to waive conditions.
+Don't!
+You would feel much much worse if you took on their problems and spent hundreds of hours and thousands of dollars to fix the issues.
 To feel comfortable signing either one of those forms, you should consider all of the alternatives as well as the 'worst case scenario' so that you can sign either form with confidence.
 In doing this home buyers will make the decision to waive conditions with confidence!